-The elite German watchmaker, a jewel in the crown of the Richemont group, has recently launched its new masterpiece.
-Called A. Lange & Sohne Grand Lange 1 Moon Phase (Ref.
-139.032), the watch features a familiar design of its face with lots of off-centered sub-dials and the signature big date indicator, which is now powered by a new version of their gorgeous L095 hand-wound movement.
+A. Lange & Sohne, an elite German watchmaker as well as a jewel in the crown of the Richemont Group (just for context, their portfolio also includes such gems as IWC, Jaeger-LeCoultre, and Panerai,) has recently launched its new masterpiece.
+The A. Lange & Sohne Grand Lange 1 Moon Phase (Ref.
+139.032) features a familiar design of its face with lots of off-centered sub-dials and the signature big date indicator, which is now powered by a new version of their gorgeous Caliber L095 hand-wound movement.

-What’s the most surprising is that they somehow managed to keep the caliber the same 4.7 millimeters thick as a slightly simpler L095.1 unit that powers their beautiful 2012 A. Lange & Sohne Grande Lange 1 (ref.
-117.021) watch.
+What’s the most surprising is that they somehow managed to keep the caliber the same 4.7 millimeters thick as a slightly simpler Caliber L095.1 unit that powers their beautiful 2012 A. Lange & Sohne Grande Lange 1 (ref.
+117.021) wristwatch.

 If you look closer at the photos below, you will notice that the movement is not very advanced from the point of view of fine engineering, it is also meticulously decorated.